 Outliers are the data that are distant away from all other observations or unusual data that doesn’t fit the data.
-In other words, outliers are the data that does not fit the mainstream of data.
+In other words, outliers are data that do not fit the mainstream data.

 Impacts of outliers